Rune-Status/sinoz-gokira/README.md

 }
 ```

 Developers who aren't very familiar with the cache might only want to use this library for streaming purposes in their server application.
 The game client expects to receive a collection of pages that together make up a categorized folder.
-To fetch such a folder:
+To fetch such a folder (or the release manifest / update keys):

 ```
 if archiveId == 255 && folderId == 255 {